mauvm/twofliesinoneclap.com/content/post/have-you-met-ted.md

 I’m going to start with creating a virtual car dashboard showing metrics and stats obtained using the OBD-II connector.
 In the [next post]({{< relref "post/obd-ii-elm327-and-python.md" >}}) you can read more about the OBD-II connector.
-I’ve to descide what display server and GUI library to use.
+I’ve yet to decide what display server and GUI library to use.
 Currently I don’t even have decided what language(s) I’m going to use.

 In a later stage I want to add features to control the audio and navigation